Battle of Lwów (1939): Surrender

 On September 22, 1939, the act of surrender was signed in the suburb of Winniki in the morning.
 The Red Army accepted all of the conditions proposed by General Władysław Langner.
 The privates and NCOs were to leave the city, register themselves at the Soviet authorities and be allowed to go home.
 Officers would be allowed to keep their belongings and leave Poland for whichever country accepted them.

-The Soviet forces entered the city and the Soviet occupation began.
+The Soviet forces entered the city, and the Soviet occupation began.
 The Soviets broke the terms of surrender shortly after noon when the NKVD began arresting all Polish officers.
-They were escorted to Tarnopol, where they were sent to various gulags in Russia, mostly to the infamous camp in Starobielsk.
+They were escorted to Tarnopol, where they were sent to various gulags in the Soviet Union, mostly to the infamous camp in Starobielsk, Ukraine.
 Most of them, including General Franciszek Sikorski himself, would be murdered in what became known as the Katyn Massacre in 1940.

 Order of battle

 The Polish defences lacked organisation and consisted only of token forces.
 Sikorski had approximately 11 infantry battalions, 5 batteries of artillery (mainly 75 mm guns), cavalry unit, engineering platoon and a small number of soldiers who had retreated into the city.
 On 18 September, two armoured trains (No.53 and No.55, with two 100 mm howitzers and four 75 mm guns in total) broke into the city from Kovel and took part in further actions.

 The German units consisted of an entire 1st Mountain Division.